1. Data Download Examples#

 The following are required before running the data download Training workload:

-You must have the user role L1 researcher, ML Engineer, or System Administrator to run through all sections of this tutorial.
+You must have the System Administrator role to run through all sections of this tutorial.

 Your user must be able to access a project and department.